abdelmoneimalaa/Machine_learning/README.md

 # ML beginer courses

-That is a repo foe ML and Computer vision.
+That is a simple repo foe ML and Computer vision.

 ## Projects
 1. Fundumentals